Arcadia-Science/2025-phylogenies-and-bfms/README.md

-# Phylogenies and Bayesian Finite Mixtures
+# Phylogenies and Biological Foundation Models

 ## Purpose
-This repository contains code and data for analyzing phylogenetic relationships and protein family clustering using Bayesian finite mixture models.
-The project investigates how phylogenetic diversity varies across protein families and examines the relationship between evolutionary history and protein functional domains.
+This repo contains code associated with the pub "Phylogenies and Biological Foundation Models".

 ## Installation and Setup
 This repository uses R and conda to manage software environments and installations.
 You can find operating system-specific instructions for installing miniconda [here](https://docs.conda.io/en/latest/miniconda.html).